twosavoie/twosavoie/README.md

 I'm also a freelance front-end developer and owner of [LS Codes][1].

-*If you're interested in how I customized by profile, this [blog post][2] has a list of resources.
+*If you're interested in how I customized my profile, this [blog post][2] has a list of resources.

 <a href="https://www.linkedin.com/in/lisasavoie/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)</a>
 <a href="https://twitter.com/twosavoie">![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=Twitter&logoColor=white)</a>